This page contains additional photos of Taipei's "finest" nightspots that Dawg Flight knew well and ran hard.

 (4.)
 1969 interior shot of the right side of the Suzie Wong Bar, its hostesses, and Wurlitzer Juke Box located in the rear of the bar.
 Bar patrons and "GIs" are missing from the photos because the shots were taken in the afternoon.

-(Left Image-Click to Enlarge) 1969 Suzie Wong Bar ad. image provided by John Crum
+(Right Image-Click to Enlarge) 1969 Suzie Wong Bar newspaper ad. image provided by John Crum

 John Crum (Army, Yangmingshan: 1968-69): "...My friend and I were on our "Farewell Taipei" tour when we figured we'd give the folks at Suzie Wong a buzz and see their reaction.
 Surprisingly, the manager was very cooperative, as the picture outside (above) shows.The girls (shown above) were a different story...they either hid or scattered.
 It was a hot afternoon in August of '69 and we were on our way to the Central Hotel."
 [29 Apr 2011]